History to Shape History

 Natasha is the course designer and facilitator of HSH.
 She is a PPE student at King’s College London and has been facilitating with Leaf for History and Maths since completing the History fellowship in 2023.
 She is the co-president of KCL’s EA Society, running events and fellowships for them, and has special interests in AI safety, feminism, and behavioural economics.

-The opportunities don’t end after 5 weeks
+The opportunities don’t end after five weeks!

 Alumni Perspectives